Harrison County Slip and Fall / Trip and Fall Lawyer

 A slip and fall accident could cause significant damage and injuries.
 Often, individuals trip and injure themselves while on another’s property.
 Slips and falls fall under a concept of law called premises liability.
 These laws require landowners to take appropriate steps to protect guests from dangerous conditions on their land.
 However, the extent of these steps varies based on the visitor’s permission to enter the land and their motivations for doing so.
 When an accident occurs, the property owner could be held liable for damages.

 To be sure, not every trip and fall and entitles the injured party to bring a claim against the landowner.
 People may trip or fall for any variety of reasons, and no landowner has a duty to absolutely ensure a visitor’s safety.
 However, if the fall was caused by a dangerous condition that the landowner either caused or knew (or should have known) about, but did nothing to correct, Mississippi law allows the injured person to recover compensation to make them whole.

 If you or a loved one were injured on another’s property, a Harrison County slip and fall lawyer could advise you of your rights, and help you seek compensation if the injury was caused by the premises owner’s negligent or reckless conduct.
-A skilled attorney can work to evaluate your rights under premises liability law, evaluate the actions of negligent landowners, and demand appropriate payments to cover all your losses.
+A skilled personal injury attorney can work to evaluate your rights under premises liability law, evaluate the actions of negligent landowners, and demand appropriate payments to cover all your losses.

 The Rights of Visitors